pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 //
 // A pool might only be accessible from a subset of the nodes in the
 // cluster.
 That subset can be identified either via NodeTopology or
-// NodeList, but not both.
+// Nodes, but not both.
 If neither is set, the pool is assumed
 // to be available in the entire cluster. type CSIStoragePoolSpec struct {
     // The CSI driver that provides access to the storage pool.